Cindy BaileyDirector of Corporate Sustainability

 The most commonly used methodology for calculating carbon footprint is the Greenhouse Gas Protocol.
 This GHG accounting standard is what most companies, including Purolator, are using to develop a comprehensive inventory of their GHG emissions and better understand their emissions sources.

 The GHG Protocol breaks down a company’s emissions into three areas:

 - Scope 1 emissions are a company’s direct emissions produced on-site or by the vehicles they own or operate.

 - Scope 2 emissions are indirect emissions from the generation of electricity a company purchases.

 - Scope 3 emissions are indirect value chain emissions that occur in a company’s value chain.

-Globally, we’re at a critical point in the climate crisis and we need to come together to reduce our carbon emissions both individually and as organizations.
+Globally, we’re at a critical point in the climate crisis and we need to come together to reduce our CO2 emissions both individually and as organizations.
 The first and most important step for a company is understanding what their carbon footprint is.
 This way, they can know how they’re contributing to the rise of global temperatures and what they need to do to reduce their impact.